snonux/gogios/README.md

 go build -o gogios cmd/gogios/main.go
 ```

 On your OpenBSD system, copy the binary to `/usr/local/bin` and set the correct permissions as described in the previous section.
+All steps described here you could automate with your configuration management system of choice.
 I personally use Rexify, the friendly configuration management system, to automate the installation.

 ### Setting up user, group and directories

 It is best to create a dedicated system user and group for Gogios to ensure proper isolation and security.
 The process of creating a user and group may vary depending on the operating system you're using.
-Here are the steps to create the `gogios` user and group under OpenBSD:
+Here are the steps to create the `_gogios` user and group under OpenBSD:

 ```
 doas adduser -group _gogios -batch _gogios